Le Programme de Remplacement de Radars Météorologiques du Canada (PRRMC)

 About the Authors

-Sylvain Laramée joined Environment and Climate Change Canada in 2003 and occupied several management positions in the Environmental Protection and Operations Division before joining the Meteorological Services of Canada in 2012.
+Sylvain Laramée joined Environment and Climate Change Canada in 2003 and occupied several management positions in the Environmental Protection and Operations Division before joining the Meteorological Service of Canada in 2012.
 He worked as the Regional Manager, Atmospheric Monitoring for Quebec Region and as Senior Manager for Regional Operations also for Atmospheric Monitoring.
 Since 2017 he is the Director for Canadian Weather Radar Replacement Project.
 He holds a second degree diploma from the University of Sherbrooke in Environmental Management.

 Qian Li joined CWRRP in 2017 before the commissioning of the first new radar at Radisson, Saskatchewan.
 Her role as Science Liaison Officer is to liaise with radar scientists from ECCC’s Science and Technology Branch, as well as radar data integration team to ensure the successful delivery of the new radar data and products to downstream applications and users.
 She started her career within Environment Climate Change Canada in 2002 and holds a Bachelor of Science Degree in Geophysics from Peking University, and a Master of Science Degree in Atmospheric Physics from Chinese Academy of Meteorological Sciences.